-- (1) Either an agency or facility designated to monitor or provide services under a less restrictive alternative order or conditional release order, or a designated crisis responder, may take action to enforce, modify, or revoke a less restrictive alternative or conditional release order.
-The agency, facility, or designated crisis responder must determine that: - 18 (a) The person is failing to adhere to the terms and conditions 19 of the court order; - 20 (b) Substantial deterioration in the person's functioning has 21 occurred; - (c) There is evidence of substantial decompensation with a reasonable probability that the decompensation can be reversed by further evaluation, intervention, or treatment; or - (d) The person poses a likelihood of serious harm. - 26 (2) Actions taken under this section must include a flexible 27 range of responses of varying levels of intensity appropriate to the 28 circumstances and consistent with the interests of the individual and 29 the public in personal autonomy, safety, recovery, and compliance.
-30 Available actions may include, but are not limited to, any of the 31 following: - 32 (a) To counsel or advise the person as to their rights and 33 responsibilities under the court order, and to offer appropriate 34 incentives to motivate compliance; - 35 (b) To increase the intensity of outpatient services provided to 36 the person by increasing the frequency of contacts with the provider, 37 referring the person for an assessment for assertive community 38 services, or by other means;
+- 1 (a) The person is failing to adhere to the terms and conditions 2 of the court order; - (b) Substantial deterioration in the person's functioning has occurred; - (c) There is evidence of substantial decompensation with a reasonable probability that the decompensation can be reversed by further evaluation, intervention, or treatment; or - (d) The person poses a likelihood of serious harm.

-(c) To request a court hearing for review and modification of the court order.
+- (2) Actions taken under this section must include a flexible range of responses of varying levels of intensity appropriate to the circumstances and consistent with the interests of the individual and the public in personal autonomy, safety, recovery, and compliance.
+Available actions may include, but are not limited to, any of the following: - 15 (a) To counsel or advise the person as to their rights and 16 responsibilities under the court order, and to offer appropriate 17 incentives to motivate compliance; - (b) To increase the intensity of outpatient services provided to the person by increasing the frequency of contacts with the provider, referring the person for an assessment for assertive community services, or by other means; - (c) To request a court hearing for review and modification of the court order.
 The request must be made to or by the court with jurisdiction over the order and specify the circumstances that give rise to the request and what modification is being sought.
 The county prosecutor shall assist the agency or facility in requesting this hearing and issuing an appropriate summons to the person.
-This subsection does not limit the inherent authority of a treatment provider to alter conditions of treatment for clinical reasons, and is intended to be used only when court intervention is necessary or advisable to secure the person's compliance and prevent decompensation or deterioration;
+This subsection does not limit the inherent authority of a treatment provider to alter conditions of treatment for clinical reasons, and is intended to be used only when court intervention is necessary or advisable to secure the person's compliance and prevent decompensation or deterioration; - (d) To cause the person to be transported by a peace officer, designated crisis responder, or other means to the agency or facility monitoring or providing services under the court order, or to a triage facility, crisis stabilization unit, emergency department, ((or to an)) evaluation and treatment facility ((if the person is committed for mental health treatment)), ((or to a)) secure withdrawal management and stabilization facility with available space, or an approved substance use disorder treatment program with

-- (d) To cause the person to be transported by a peace officer, designated crisis responder, or other means to the agency or facility monitoring or providing services under the court order, or to a triage facility, crisis stabilization unit, emergency department, ((or to an)) evaluation and treatment facility ((if the person is committed for mental health treatment)), ((or to a)) secure detoxification facility with available space, or an approved substance use disorder treatment program with available space ((if the person is committed for substance use disorder treatment)).
+- available space ((if the person is committed for substance use disorder treatment)).
 The person may be detained at the facility for up to twelve hours for the purpose of an evaluation to determine whether modification, revocation, or commitment proceedings are necessary and appropriate to stabilize the person and prevent decompensation, deterioration, or physical harm.
-Temporary detention for evaluation under this subsection is intended to occur only following a pattern of noncompliance or the failure of reasonable attempts at outreach and engagement, and may occur only when in the clinical judgment of a designated crisis responder or the professional person in charge of agency or facility designated to monitor less restrictive alternative services temporary detention is appropriate. subsection does not limit the ability or obligation to pursue revocation procedures under subsection (4) of this section appropriate circumstances; and - (e) To initiate revocation procedures under subsection (4) of this section or, if the current commitment is solely based on the person being in need of assisted outpatient behavioral health treatment as defined in RCW 71.05.020, initiate initial inpatient detention procedures under subsection (6) of this section.
+Temporary detention for evaluation under this subsection is intended to occur only following a pattern of noncompliance or the failure of reasonable attempts at outreach and engagement, and may occur only when in the judgment of a designated crisis responder or the professional person in charge of an agency or facility designated to monitor less restrictive alternative services temporary detention is appropriate.
+This subsection does not limit the ability or obligation to pursue revocation procedures under subsection (4) of this section in appropriate circumstances; and - (e) To initiate revocation procedures under subsection (4) of this section or, if the current commitment is solely based on the person being in need of assisted outpatient behavioral health treatment as defined in RCW 71.05.020, initiate initial inpatient detention procedures under subsection (6) of this section.